PrsPrsBK/vs-symbol-by-ctags/README.md

   If the type of symbol is included in this string, the symbol is top of tree and has symbols that appear after 'top' and before next 'restart', as a child.
   **That is, you can have only 1 level depth trees**.
-* `sro`: string that is Scope Resolution Operator (borrowed from Vim's great Tagbar).
+* `sro`: string that is Scope Resolution Operator (borrowed from Vim's great [Tagbar](https://github.com/majutsushi/tagbar) by majutsushi).
   This works for tags files of extended form, such as one by `rst2ctags.py`.
   **In this case, you can have greater than 1 level depth trees**.
+* `offSideRule` (experimental): boolean, and do not work with `restartTree`.
+  For languages of off-side rule (Pony, F#, Python, ...), symbol tree have nested structure corresponding to indent level.
+  I felt that elaborating this will not have so nice effects, because apparently we can not cover so much pattern of code-structure.
+  But we may get more accurate range of each definition and utilize that for other feature, so this experiment happened.

 For workspace following, write to `some.code-workspace` file: